margotgrush/margotgrush.github.io/index.md

 Prior to that, I worked for several years at the Research Department of [Erste Group](https://www.erstegroup.com/en/home) as a Quantitative Analyst in charge of time series modeling and macroeconometic forecasting.
 My detailed CV can be found here: [CV](CV.pdf)

 # Research Interests
+- Bayesian latent factor models
+- Structured sparsity and shrinkage priors
+- Biclustering and unsupervised learning
+- Mixture models and other clustering approaches
 - Bayesian nonparametrics
-- Bayesian latent factor models
-- Mixture models based clustering (Dirichlet process mixtures, Pitman-Yor process mixtures, mixture of finite mixtures models)
+- Statistical methods for high-dimensional biological data
+- Variational inference
 - Time series models and forecasting
-- Variational inference

 # Upcoming Events
 - Invited talk at [CMStatistics 2026](https://www.cmstatistics.org/CFECMStatistics2026/) (Berlin, December 2026)